YuliaGoryachev/job-search/README.md

 Most of the examples how to use the different functions to search for interesting roles are in the notebook `notebooks/Linkedin_for_me.ipynb`
 There are however two endpoints that can be used.
-One endpoint is to get a cover letter for a job specification and a cv.
+One endpoint is to get a cover letter for a job specification and a CV.
-The other is to ask questions about the available jobs and get jobs recommendations.
+The other can be used to ask questions about the available jobs and get jobs recommendations.
-I didn't persist any models so no predictive endpoint is available, yet.

 ## Development Requirements

 - Python3.10